Olanzapine and fluoxetine (Oral)

 Do not take thioridazine (Mellaril®) with olanzapine and fluoxetine, and wait 5 weeks after stopping olanzapine and fluoxetine before you start taking thioridazine.
 Do not use pimozide (Orap®) with olanzapine and fluoxetine.
 Using these medicines together can cause very serious heart problems.

-olanzapine and fluoxetine may cause a serious condition called serotonin syndrome if taken together with some medicines.
-Do not use olanzapine and fluoxetine with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), linezolid (Zyvox®), lithium (Eskalith®, Lithobid®), methylene blue injection, tryptophan, St. John's wort, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
+Olanzapine and fluoxetine may cause a serious condition called serotonin syndrome if taken together with some medicines.
+Do not use olanzapine and fluoxetine with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), lithium (Eskalith®, Lithobid®), tryptophan, St. John's wort, amphetamines, or some pain or migraine medicines (eg, rizatriptan, sumatriptan, tramadol, Frova®, Imitrex®, Maxalt®, Relpax®, Ultram®, Zomig®).
 Check with your doctor first before taking any other medicines.

 For some children, teenagers, and young adults, olanzapine and fluoxetine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or are getting worse quickly.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.